Your sleep score is made up of seven sleep contributors.

 Total sleep refers to the total amount of time you spend in light, REM and deep sleep.
 The amount of sleep needed varies from person to person.
 As a general rule, the younger you are, the more sleep you need.
 Most adults need 7-9 hours to perform well and stay healthy.

-Getting a good amount of sleep for your age will keep your total Sleep time in balance, approximately at 80%.
+Getting a good amount of sleep for your age will keep your total sleep time in balance.
 The contributor bar will be at 100% when your Total Sleep time reaches 9 hours.

 Sleep efficiency is a measurement of your sleep quality.
 It's the percentage of time you actually spend asleep after going to bed.
 For adults, a generally accepted cut-off score for good Sleep Efficiency is 85%.
 It's common for Sleep Efficiency to slightly decrease with age.
 For a maximum positive contribution to your Sleep Score, your Sleep Efficiency needs to be 95%.
 You'll see a lowered Sleep Score if it has taken more than 20 minutes for you to fall asleep, or if you experience one long or multiple shorter wake-ups during the night.